What is a "Cog" Railway?

 *Special thanks to Mr. Frick, former President and General Manager of the M & PP Ry for his proofs of this section.

 In 1889, the Manitou and Pikes Peak Railway Company was founded and track construction began in earnest.
 Top wages were 25 cents an hour with six workers dying in blasting and construction accidents.
 The Age of Steam dominated the late 1800s, and in 1890, three engines from Baldwin Locomotive Works in Philadelphia, Pennsylvania were delivered.
 Limited service was initiated in that year to the Halfway House Hotel.
-These locomotives were eventually converted to operate upon the Vauclain Compound principle, and a total of six engines were in service during the "steam" era.
+These locomotives were eventually converted to operate using the Vauclain Compound system (with two cylinders, one high pressure and one low), and a total of six engines were in service during the "steam" era.
 The original three engines were named "Pikes Peak," "Manitou," and "John Hulbert," but were soon assigned numbers.
 Of the original six, only #4 is still operational and, along with a restored coach, is able to make infrequent trips short distances up the track.

 The spring of 1891 was a snowy one, and the opening of the line was delayed until late June.
 On the afternoon of June 30th, 1891, the first passenger train, carrying a church choir from Denver, made it to the summit of Pikes Peak by train.
 A previously scheduled group of dignitaries had been turned back earlier in the day by a rock slide around 12,000 feet.
 Regardless, the railway was now operational!